robbeykaaso/rea2/docs/frm/qsgModel.md

             center: [400, 400],  //the center
             radius: [300, 200],  //the x, y radius
             width: 5,  //as above in the polyObject
+            style: "dash", //as above in the polyObject
             ccw: true,  //whether is counterclockwise
-            angle: 30,  //as above in the polyObject
+            angle: 30,  //the rotate angle
             caption: "world"  //as above in the polyObject }
     }